gangdong/gangdong.github.io/_posts/2019-03-27-Web-jekyll-installation.markdown

 categories: Web
 published: true
 ---
-In my last article, I have introduced how to create a blog based on Github pages, open it [here](https://gangdong.github.io/daviddong.github.io/web/github/2019/03/23/Others-how-to-build-blog-on-github-en.html) if you haven't read it.<br>
+In my last article, I have introduced how to create a blog based on Github pages, if you haven't read it and you want to read, you can find the link at [here](https://gangdong.github.io/daviddong.github.io/web/github/2019/03/23/Others-how-to-build-blog-on-github-en.html)<br>
-Following, this page will give a brief introduction about Jekyll and its installation.
+Following that article, this page will give a brief introduction about Jekyll and its installation.

 ### Jekyll
 Jekyll is a simple and free blog generation tool, similar to WordPress.
 But it's very different from WordPress because Jekyll is just a tool for generating static web pages and does not need database support.
 It can work with third-party services, such as Disqus.
 The key is that Jekyll can be deployed on GitHub free of charge and can bind its own domain name.